 Pharmacies are the most accessible and frequently-visited source of healthcare in England.
 More people than ever are now living with dementia so it makes sense for pharmacies to be as dementia-friendly as possible.
 This section of our website includes guidance on:

 - Greater Manchester Dementia-Friendly Pharmacy Framework

-- Tips and guides to make your pharmacy more dementia-friendly
+- Resources to help you make your pharmacy more dementia-friendly

 - Quality Payments & Dementia Friends

 - You’ll be meeting the needs of an ever growing patient/customer base.